Licensed & Insured

 Document & Clean

-We photograph the finished job, provide product documentation for rebates and inspections, and leave the home clean.
+Photos of the finished job, product documentation for rebates and inspections, and the home left clean.

 Attic Insulation — FAQ

-3. What are signs my attic insulation needs to be replaced? +
+What are signs my attic insulation may need to be upgraded?

-Rising energy bills, uneven room temperatures, drafts, rodent activity, water staining, visibly compressed or thin insulation, and homes built before 1990 with original insulation are all strong indicators that an attic insulation upgrade is due.
+Rising energy bills, uneven room temperatures, drafts, rodent activity, water staining, visibly compressed or thin insulation, and homes built before 1990 with original insulation are all common indicators that an attic insulation evaluation is worthwhile.

 Yes.
 PG&E, BayREN, and the federal Energy Efficient Home Improvement Credit (25C) all offer rebates or tax credits for qualifying attic insulation upgrades in Sonoma County.
-We can point you to current programs during your estimate.
+The licensed insulation contractor you hire can walk you through current programs.

 Sonoma County falls in California Climate Zone 2.
 Title 24 requires a minimum of R-38 for attic insulation in new construction and additions.
-R-38 is also the target we recommend for most retrofit projects to maximize energy savings.
+R-38 is also the target most retrofit projects target to maximize energy savings in our climate.